kubernetes/enhancements/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs/README.md

 ###### What specific metrics should inform a rollback?

+A substantial increase in the `job_sync_duration_seconds`.

+Also, a substantial increase in the total number of pods, as it may take additional time to get the finalizers removed.

+Additionally, a substantial increase in the difference of `terminated_pods_tracking_finalizer_total` for the `add` and `delete` labels may indicate that it takes too long to delete the finalizers.

+The feature is opt-in so in case of issues it is enough not to use the backoffLimitPerIndex API field.

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

+It will be tested manually prior to beta launch.

 <!--
 Describe manual testing that was done and the outcomes.